 Health practitioners usually lodge complaints about registration problems or the way a notification about them has been handled.

 We receive a complaint from you, either by phone, mail or email.

-From here, we’ll see whether it’s a matter we can investigate and we’ll let you know.
+From here, we’ll carefully assess whether it’s a matter we can investigate and we’ll let you know.